AFOEK/WSGCC/ReadMe.md

 - [ ] Compile for macOS (x64 and arm64).
 - [ ] Compile for ARM (arm64 and armv7l).
 - [ ] Display file name when downloading file.
-- [ ] Scrap all character introduction images link from `/wiki/Category:Character_Introduction_Cards`.
-- [ ] Scrap all character introduction images link for each character.
-- [ ] Download all character introduction images HD and uncropped.
 - [ ] Adding feature for download certain character.

 ## Build from scratch